alxanderpierre/alxanderpierre/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://raw.githubusercontent.com/onimur/.github/master/.resources/git-header.svg" />

-🏆 I am currently Technical Project Lead leading a team of Web Developers🧑‍💻 and Data Engineers🧑‍💻 on the development of an application for a Non-Profit company called [SaverLife](https://www.saverlife.org/) 🏦.
+🏆 I am currently a Technical Project Lead leading a team of Web Developers🧑‍💻 and Data Engineers🧑‍💻 on the development of an application for a Non-Profit company called [SaverLife](https://www.saverlife.org/) 🏦.

 👀 I am looking to further my technical experience in an exciting new role 🤩.
 My strong leadership skills 🥇  and passion for learning makes me an excellent candidate for any data 📊 related role 😄 .